 Method 5: Delete the Search Database

-If the database is too large or corrupted, it will cause high CPU usage and disk usage.
+If the database is too large or corrupted, it will cause high CPU and disk usage.
 Because of it, the window might try to re-index it.

 - In the windows Search Bar, type File Explorer and click Enter button.